Are You Going Through a Breakup?

 You need facts to help you decide.
 Are your needs being met?
 How much of your relationship is really good vs. kind of terrible?
 The Guide will ask you all the right questions.

 If you’re sure you want to leave but you’re worried about your partner*, the Guide will help you have that tough conversation.
-It will also help you process the relationship as quickly as possible so you can open your heart to someone new.
+It will also help you process the relationship as quickly as possible so you can move forward with an open heart.

-You’ll get over 50 pages of ideas, tools, and inspiration.
+You’ll instantly get over 50 pages of ideas, tools, and inspiration in this downloadable, bookmarked PDF.
 Check out these topics.

 Table of Contents (Excerpt)